cloudmesh-community/fa18-516-22/project-report/report.md

 #### Install Java

-I used Codegen to create my rest service and Java ia a requirement.
-I installed Java using the following commands:
+We used Codegen to create our rest services and Java is a requirement.
+We installed Java using the following commands:

 ```bash
 $ sudo apt update